reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 The videos I want to analyze are stored in a completely separate folder (and preferably backed up to the cloud, i.e., in a Google Drive or Dropbox folder), usually with .AVIs and .WAVs stored in their own folders:

-- Google Drive
+- Google Drive/
-    - Video folder
+    - Project folder/
-        - speaker A
+        - speaker A/
             - avi/
             - wav/
-        - speaker B
+        - speaker B/
             - avi/
             - wav/